Prison and the Good Life

 Ward Farnsworth, The Practicing Stoic: A Philosophical User’s Manual (Godine: 2018)

-Other short readings and some YouTube videos will be required.
+Other short readings, YouTube videos, and podcast episodes will be required.

 Requirements